Steven D. Shaw, PhD

 My research integrates emerging technologies, novel data sources, and interdisciplinary methods to advance marketing theory and practice.
 I examine how innovations—from generative AI to genomic and epigenetic data—reshape consumer psychology, segmentation, and strategy.

-One stream of my work introduces biological age (BioAge) as a next-generation demographic variable, using epigenetic clocks to reveal patterns of the aging consumer beyond chronological or subjective age.
-Another explores how large language models (LLMs) can enhance the generalizability of behavioral experiments through the automated creation of stimulus universes.
+My job market paper introduces Tri-System Theory of Cognition, and demonstrates the rise of "cognitive surrender": deference to AI without verification.
+Other work introduces biological age (BioAge) as a next-generation demographic variable, using epigenetic clocks to reveal insights into the aging consumer.
+Another project explores how large language models (LLMs) can enhance the generalizability of experiments through the automated creation of stimulus universes.
 I also study consumer neuroscience, including how neural activity can forecast market trends.

 I hold a Ph.D. in Marketing and an M.A. in Statistics from the University of Michigan, Ann Arbor and dual B.Sc. degrees in Genetics & Psychology and Animal Behavior from the University of Western Ontario, Canada.